 Create and maintain opportunities for constructive consultations with employees, authorities, other interested or affected parties.
 Seek to achieve open exchange of information and mutual understanding in matters of common concern.

 Continual Improvement

-Through continual evaluation, feedbacks, and innovation, seek to improve performance regarding social health and well-being and environmental management throughout the lifespan of the quarrying project.
+This will be done through continual evaluation, feedbacks from the stakeholders, and innovation by the proponent, to seek to improve performance regarding social health and well-being and environmental management throughout the lifespan of the mining project